bence-toth/react-hook-media-query/README.md

 }
 ```

-## Notes

-The media query will be matched again every time a `resize` or an `orientationchange` event occurs on `window`.
-This is hopefully a reliable way to detect when the match value could change.

 ## Contributions

 Contributions are welcome.
 File bug reports, create pull requests, feel free to reach out at tothab@gmail.com.